dvpforworld/ATM-with-py-and-sqlite/README.md

 # digi-banking-with-py-and-sqlite
-here one we can open bank account and do transactions , and also as a admin we can check total data in database by performing queries technologies used: python , sqlite3
+here one we can open bank account and do transactions , and also as a admin we can check total data in database by performing queries.

+technologies used: python , sqlite3